Jesus and Melchizedek – Hebrews 7

 Change of Priesthood (7:11–19)

 The author continues to turn his readers’ attention from the sacrificial system to Jesus as he notes that Christ “arose from Judah, of which tribe Moses spoke nothing” (Heb.
 7:14).
-In other words, Jesus was not just a Priest within the old sacrificial system, but He brought about a “new and living way [to God]” (Heb.
+In other words, Jesus was not just a Priest within the old system, rather He brought about a “new and living way [to God]” (Heb.
 10:20).
 While the sacrificial system and Levitical priesthood was an object lesson that faithfully pointed toward Christ, since it was “a fleshly commandment” (Heb.
 7:16), it resulted in some people errantly adopting a works-based salvation scheme.
-In contrast, Jesus’ atonement for sins did not rely upon mankind, as it was “according to the power of an endless life” (Heb.
+Jesus’ atonement for sins did not rely upon mankind, as it was “according to the power of an endless life” (Heb.
 7:17).
 As Ps.
 110:4 notes, Jesus is a Priest “forever.”
-Observe that Psalm 110 is alluded to or quote at least twenty-seven times in the New Testament, making it the most referenced Psalm in the New Testament.
+Observe that Psalm 110 is alluded to or quoted at least twenty-seven times in the New Testament, making it the most referenced Psalm in the New Testament.

 Superiority of Christ (7:20–28)

 In Heb.
 7:20–28 the author explains the security available to believers via the priesthood of Christ.
 In Heb.
 7:20–22, as he again quotes Ps.
 110:4, the author notes that Jesus was appointed High Priest via an oath by God, who cannot lie (cf. Heb.
 7:28).
 Next, in Heb.
-7:23–25 the author notes that whereas the old covenant high priests would die and need to be replaced, the new covenant High Priest never dies, but is always making intercession for His people, for Jesus “lives to make intercession for [believers]” (cf. Heb.
+7:23–25 the author notes that whereas the old human high priests would die and need to be replaced, the new divine High Priest never dies, but is always making intercession for His people, for Jesus “lives to make intercession for [believers]” (cf. Heb.
 7:25).
 In Heb.
 7:26–28 the author comments about the sinlessness of Jesus, as he describes Christ as being “holy, harmless, undefiled, [and] separate from sinners” (Heb.
 7:26).
 Thus, Jesus had no need to offer sacrifices for His sins, as did the human high priests.
 In summary, then, Christ is superior to human high priests, for He does not die, and He is without sin.

 Application Questions:

-- Who was the enigmatic character known as Melchizedek?
+1. Who was the enigmatic character known as Melchizedek?
 Do you believe he was an ordinary man or was he a pre-incarnate manifestation of Jesus Christ?

-- If the Levitical priesthood was ultimately ineffective, what was the purpose of God giving His people the Old Testament sacrificial system?
+2. If the Levitical priesthood was ultimately ineffective, what was the purpose of God giving His people the Old Testament sacrificial system?

-- What is the author of Hebrews referring to as mentions a change of priesthood and a change of law?
+3. What is the author of Hebrews referring to as mentions a change of priesthood and a change of law?

-- If Jesus is without sin, what does it mean when Paul notes that Jesus became sin for us (cf. 2 Cor.
+5. If Jesus is without sin, what does it mean when Paul notes that Jesus became sin for us (cf. 2 Cor.
 5:21)?